Gatsby with Wordpress as a headless CMS

 PLEASE READ EVERYTHING IN THE DESCRIPTION BELOW!

 This course will NOT teach you how to build a Wordpress site.
 The actual Wordpress backend is pre built and I will not show how to build that.
-The soul purpose of this course is to teach Gatsby and how you can use Gatsby to create a Front End from a Wordpress CMS.
+The sole purpose of this course is to teach Gatsby and how you can use Gatsby to create a Front End from a Wordpress CMS.
 The purpose is NOT to show how the complete site is built with Wordpress.

 Are you a developer that like "code along" style learning?
 Do you want to learn Gatsby.js fundamentals in a real world project oriented course?
 Do you like quick learning and straight down to the point?
 Then this is the course for you!